 In June 2012, I was invited to a Stroke Association forum, and met the first other ‘subarach’ I’d ever come across.
 He had no family and very few friends.
 He’d had no treatment for his ongoing stroke problems so I befriended him, taking him out for a weekly coffee and started to help him to address his stroke issues.

 The Council Sensory Loss Adviser heard about this and asked if I would support a lady with hemianopia.
 From that point, the Royal National Institute for the Blind; the Stroke Association, and Wessex Neurological referred people to me for my support.
 It started in Hampshire, spread to Dorset and with 20 people I called it The Hants & Dorset haemorrhage and hemianopia support group.

-I believe that brain injury survivors absolutely need to meet people who have experienced what they’re going through; who can empathise; understand; and share experiences.
+I believe that brain injury survivors need to meet people who have experienced what they’re going through; who can empathise; understand; and share experiences.
 I believe that survivors feel most at ease with other survivors.
-It makes all the difference not having to explain why you are fatigued, what it feels like or understanding when background noise becomes too much to even think.
+Not having to explain why they are fatigued; or when background noise or crowds become too much, is massively positive.

-Now, as a trustee of the Brain & Spine Foundation, I have a vision to create a network of support groups throughout the country so that no one feels alone post haemorrhage.
+As a trustee of the Brain & Spine Foundation, I have a vision of a network of brain injury survivor support groups throughout the country so that no one feels alone post injury.
 The Brain & Spine Foundation subarachnoid haemorrhage Facebook group works fantastically for online support.
 However, I also believe in bringing people together in person and can say from my own experience that meeting others who have real-life experience of this life-changing event can really help you to heal.
 My group is filled with love, respect, and humour.
 It is totally relaxed, with no expectation, and mutual support is everywhere.